 If you enter Echo360 through an LMS/VLE, you may be able to skip this step as the link from your LMS/VLE typically puts you onto the Class List page shown in the next step.

 - Click on the course tile.
 This opens the class list, as shown below.

 OR you may land on the class list page through the link in your LMS/VLE.

 The live class appears with a LIVE badge next to the class name.
 If the class is happening now, the LIVE badge is green.
 This is shown for the Ad Hoc Capture class in the below figure.

 - Click on the class row to enter the classroom.

-- Click Show Live Stream to see the stream (live streams will not auto-play).
+- Click Show Live Stream from the bottom right of the classroom to see the stream (live streams will not auto-play).
 You can hide the stream at any time if necessary.

 Click the Discussions button to close the panel if you need to.

 Click the Live Attendance button to view attendees and/or Instructors as needed.
 Only registered users who are actively showing the Live Class will appear, anonymous users will be counted but NOT be visible in the attendance list.

 Once the limit for tracking live attendance has been reached, the attendee list will no longer update in real-time, however, the attendance count will always be accurate.